saas-js/saas-ui/README.md

 ### Pro

-A premium starter pack designed for SaaS products.
+A premium frontend starter pack designed for SaaS products.
 Complete source code available in a monorepo that can serve as a starting point for your project.

 ![theme-tokens](https://user-images.githubusercontent.com/32583/172424112-72bacfdd-17df-4024-81db-690dc47d0c81.png)